 You can use it in multiple scenarios, from providing members-only content, to restricting access to personal or confidential data, or simply setting a WooCommerce store available to only be available to members.
 This also encourages users who don’t already have an account to create one.
 As we mentioned above, you can simply add a login form (or registration form) to the sidebar widget or any other widget on your WordPress site.
 To do this, simply use the [[wppb-login]] or [[wppb-register]] shortcode.

 Get started with Profile Builder by clicking the button below:

-Are you currently restricting access to parts of your website?
+Are you currently restricting access to parts of your website or managing user specific content on your WordPress website?
 Let us know your ideas and methods in doing so in the comments section below.

 Subscribe to get early access

 to new plugins, discounts and brief updates about what's new with Cozmoslabs!